 One of the most significant risks seniors face in retirement is their portfolios’ potential to experience large negative returns soon after they retire.
 When a person withdraws money from an investment portfolio early in their retirement and has low or negative returns, this is known as a “sequence of returns risk.”

-The sequence of returns risk means that retirees’ most common fear, outliving their savings, is a real possibility.
-Every retirement plan must address the sequence of returns risk and develop a strategy for managing it.
+The return risk sequence means that retirees’ most common fear, outliving their savings, is a real possibility.
+Therefore, every retirement plan must address the sequence of returns risk and develop a strategy for managing it.
 While there no perfect plan to avoid this erosive force, there are a few methods you might want to consider.

 The 4% Rule- Limit your withdrawals to help your money last longer.

-Many people consider the “4% Rule” to be an immutable tenet of retirement and income planning.
+Many people consider the “4% Rule” an immutable tenet of retirement and income planning.
 With the 4% Rule, you add up all your investments and withdraw just 4% of that total during your first year of retirement.
 After the first year, you adjust the withdrawals for inflation.
 Many financial planners adhere to this rule.
-Researchers maintain that, based on historical returns, a person using the 4% rule would not deplete their savings for 30 years.
+Based on historical returns, researchers maintain that a person using the 4% rule would not deplete their savings for 30 years.

 Income Annuities: Income annuities, because they are not tied to the stock mark and don’t experience interest rate fluctuations, can be a useful hedge against a potential sequence of returns risk.
 Also, having annuity income lowers the amounts retirees need to withdraw from their portfolios to cover expenses.